-- Accounts Payable or Purchasing Services may issue a written warning to the cardholder, card reconciler, or approving official.
+- The fuel card administration team in Accounts Payable may issue a written warning to the fuel purchaser, card custodian, or department chair or director.

-Accounts Payable or Purchasing Services may issue copies of written warnings to the responsible department chair and/or to the Office of Internal Audit.
+The fuel card administration team may issue copies of written warnings to the responsible department chair or director and/or to the Office of Internal Audit.

-- Purchasing Services may suspend or cancel the card.
+- The fuel card administration team may suspend or cancel the card.

-- Purchasing Services may require that the cardholder receive additional training before a card is reinstated or reissued.
+- The fuel card administration team may require that the card custodian receive additional training before a card is reinstated or reissued.

-- Purchasing Services or the responsible department may report the violation to the appropriate vice president and/or the Office of Internal Audit.
+- The fuel card administration team or the responsible department may report the violation to the appropriate vice president and/or the Office of Internal Audit.